vuestorefront/vue-storefront/packages/checkout-com/README.md

 ```

 ## Removing Stored Payment Instrument
 `useCko` composable shares `removePaymentInstrument` method for that purpose.
+Keep in mind you use `storedPaymentMethods[i].id` for payment but `storedPaymentMethods[i].payment_instrument` for removing it from the vault.
 Use it like:
 ```ts
 const {
     removePaymentInstrument,